NOW OFFERING WHOLE HOME GENERATORS!

-Dehumidifiers 101: What This Appliance Does and Why You Need One
+Dehumidifiers 101: What Is a Dehumidifier and Why Do You Need One?

 How Dehumidifiers Work

-A dehumidifier will pull air into it from one end of a room.
+Dehumidifiers work by pulling in air.
 Then, it removes the moisture from the air and puts that condensation or water into a collection tank.
-You’ll have to empty that tank every so often so that the appliance can continue to work properly.
-Finally, the dehumidifier disperses the humid-free air back into the room at the opposite end.
+You’ll have to empty that tank regularly so the appliance can continue to work properly.
+Finally, the dehumidifier disperses the newly-dry air back into the room.

 - Water runoff